nocillax/thesis/proposed/docs/ETHERS_INTEGRATION.md

   this.provider = new ethers.JsonRpcProvider(rpcUrl);
   this.adminWallet = new ethers.Wallet(privateKey, this.provider);
-  this.certificateContract = new ethers.Contract(certificateAddress, CONTRACT_ABI, this.adminWallet);
+  this.certificateContract = new ethers.Contract(
+    certificateAddress,
+    CONTRACT_ABI,
+    this.adminWallet,
+  );

   if (userRegistryAddress) {
     this.userRegistryContract = new ethers.Contract(